GamingRadar/BCMC_FTC/README.md

 # BCMC_FTC
-A PPO-based RL agent to optimize PID controller gains for drone trajectory tracking.
+We're implementing a PPO-based RL agent to optimize PID controller gains for drone trajectory tracking.
+The agent learns from experience stored in a prioritized memory buffer, using state estimates from a Kalman filter.
+It adjusts PID gains dynamically to maintain tracking performance despite actuator faults, with rewards based on tracking accuracy.
+The system combines model-free RL with traditional control for robust fault-tolerant performance.